stIncMale/stincmale.github.io/_posts/2020-09-23-tcp-keep-alive.md

    registry entries).
    Adjusting this registry entry requires restarting the operating system.

-Taking all the aforementioned into account, it is safe to say that using the TCP keep-alive mechanism with an intent to keep connections active is an abuse of an optional mechanism, which may not be always easily configurable.
+Taking all the aforementioned into account, it is safe to say that using the TCP keep-alive mechanism with the intent to keep connections active is an abuse of this optional mechanism, which may not be always easily configurable.
-TCP proxies do not have to behave in a way we may expect when trying to prevent connections from idling via the keep-alive mechanism.[^4]
+TCP proxies are not required to behave in the way we may want concerning using the keep-alive mechanism for preventing connections from idling.[^5]

 ### [](#right-way){:.section-link}How to actually keep connection alive {#right-way}
-Sure, one may imagine a TCP proxy interpreting keep-alive probes as activity in a connection, but the important thing here is that this would have been just an implementation quirk of the proxy.
-On the other hand, if two peers implement ping/pong messages on top of TCP[^5], then a TCP proxy has to treat such messages like any other TCP traffic, thus considering a connection active regardless of the proxy implementation.
+There are TCP proxies interpreting keep-alive probes as activity in a connection[^2], but the important thing here is that this is just a quirk of those specific proxies.
+On the other hand, if two peers implement ping/pong messages on top of TCP[^6], then any TCP proxy naturally treats such messages like any other TCP traffic, thus considering a connection active.

 ## [](#practice){:.section-link}Practice {#practice}
 Let us try and see how a [production-grade](https://www.haproxy.org/they-use-it.html) HAProxy reacts to TCP keepalive probes when operating as a TCP reverse proxy.
-I am going to use a self-written TCP [client](https://github.com/stIncMale/sandbox-java/blob/master/examples/src/main/java/stincmale/sandbox/examples/tcpkeepalive/Client.java) and [server](https://github.com/stIncMale/sandbox-java/blob/master/examples/src/main/java/stincmale/sandbox/examples/tcpkeepalive/Server.java) that communicate via a protocol mostly compliant with the [echo protocol](https://www.rfc-editor.org/rfc/rfc862)[^6].
+I am going to use a self-written TCP [client](https://github.com/stIncMale/sandbox-java/blob/master/examples/src/main/java/stincmale/sandbox/examples/tcpkeepalive/Client.java) and [server](https://github.com/stIncMale/sandbox-java/blob/master/examples/src/main/java/stincmale/sandbox/examples/tcpkeepalive/Server.java) that communicate via a protocol mostly compliant with the [echo protocol](https://www.rfc-editor.org/rfc/rfc862)[^7].

 ### [](#preparation){:.section-link}Preparation {#preparation}
 I am going to run the proxy, the client and the server on Ubuntu.